zkLinkProtocol/zklink-intent-url/docs/develop.md

 2. Submit a Pull Request (PR): Create a PR with a detailed description of the changes and the reasons for the update.
 3. Code Review: The zkLink team will review your PR for quality, security, and compliance with standards.
-4. Approval and Registration: Once approved, your updated action will be registered and available for use.
+4. Approval and Registration: Once approved, your updated action will be registered and available for use. <font color="red">The action-id cannot be changed arbitrarily; it will remain fixed and unchanged</font>

 ### 2. What if my action requires external data?